 When a school administrator has reason to suspect that there has been a violation of the athletic code of conduct by a student, he will schedule a conference as soon as he can convene the necessary participants.
 This conference is to include the student, his/her parent(s)/guardian(s), the athletic director, assistant principal, or building administrator and any other school personnel as selected by the administration.
 He will also notify the appropriate law enforcement agencies if deemed appropriate.
 If it is determined that a violation has occurred, the student will be denied participation up to 20% of the scheduled regular season public performances including the postseason, as determined by the high school administration.
 The suspension does not include any scrimmages, previews, and similar contests that are not applied to the overall team or individual record.
 The student and parent(s)/guardian(s) must complete any/all prescribed assessment program(s) within a time period established by the principal.
 The student must complete any/all prescribed follow-up counseling program(s), and the parent(s)/guardian(s) are encouraged to participate in the entire process to the extent such participation is warranted.
 The student is also required to complete all follow-up activities (counseling, treatment, etc.) as prescribed by the assessment.
-Extenuating circumstances which may inhibit the student's ability to complete all prescribed follow-up activities may be appealed to the building principal for alternative options to complete the prescribed program.
-Failure to participate in and complete the prescribed assessment and counseling programs will result in denied participation in any and all regular season and postseason interscholastic contests until the prescribed programs are completed.
+Extenuating circumstances which may inhibit the student's ability to complete all prescribed follow-up activities in and complete the prescribed assessment and counseling programs will result in denied participation in any and all regular season and postseason interscholastic contests until the prescribed programs are completed.